mustafasaaed/blog-task/README.md

 6- Make TaskUI your default project then Press F5 to run the project

 7- Make sure that the default data that is in the seed method of DbInitializer has been committed to the DB

+8- Use amin user name : Admin@admin.com and password is : Abcd$$123